leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

 ---
 ![image]({{site.baseurl}}/assets/images/BQ_Console_Tables.png){: style="float: right;width: 50%; margin-left: 40px; margin-bottom: 40px"}

 A BigQuery *table* is a resource that lives inside of a dataset.
-It contains individual records organized in rows, with each record composed of columns (also called fields).
+It contains individual records organized in rows, with each record composed of columns (also called fields) where a specified data type is enforced.

 - **Data access** can also be controlled at the table, row and column levels.
 More details on data governance are discussed later
 - **Metadata** such as descriptions and labels can be used for surfacing information to end users and as tags for monitoring
 - **Expiration:** When you create a  table in BigQuery you are able to specify an expiration time - this allows you to create temporary tables like you might in another database like SQL Server

-There are several different table types that BigQuery supports, we will go into each in more detail below.
+- **Creating & Managing:** You can create and manage a table either directly in the UI, through the API / Client SDKs or in a SQL query using a [DDL statement](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language).
+You can see information about tables directly in the UI nested underneath your datasets.

 ### Schemas and Data Types
 When you create a table in BigQuery, you can provide a schema or leverage autodetect.
 Schemas can also include **column descriptions.** BigQuery supports several different data types which are listed below, including arrays, structs and geographys.
 You can learn more about working with table schemas here.